 With the increase in green building, more homeowners have looked for alternatives to hardwood floors and have quickly embraced bamboo.
-Bamboo floors also offer a very stunning and unique look in any room, are durable, sustainable and budget friendly.
+Bamboo floors also offer a very stunning and unique look in any room, are durable, sustainable, and budget-friendly.
 But, considering how popular bamboo floors have become, we still get an awful lot of questions about it.

 Why It’s Eco-Friendly

 You may have heard that bamboo is the “greener” choice but do you know why?
-It’s because it is able to regenerate itself so quickly.
+It’s because it can regenerate itself so quickly.
 Consider the fact a hardwood tree that can take 30 or more years to mature and you realize why so many forests on the planet have been completely wiped out.
 Since bamboo is technically a grass and not a hardwood, it grows in a much different way and can regenerate in as little as 3-5 years instead of 30 or more.
 This is why bamboo flooring is ultimately a much more environmentally-friendly and sustainable flooring choice.

 It’s Incredibly Durable

-Bamboo is not only scratch and dent resistant; it is also moisture, rot and insect resistant as well!
+Bamboo is not only scratch and dent resistant; it is also moisture, rot, and insect resistant as well!